 We have a desire to be traditional and avoid following trend.
 We locally source as many of our products as possible; they don’t grow coffee in Suffolk or Essex, however, they do roast it (Coffee Link, Ipswich).
 Most of our vegetables are grown in the village, not even a mile away.
 Our meat comes from a local butcher at East End, his pork is Blythburgh Free range, and the chickens are also free-range.
 The carbon footprint on our eggs is approximately 30 metres.
 We have a low wastage policy: we may only put three potatoes on your plate, but don’t worry, we will be back to check that you don’t need a fourth; a reason for our rustic quiches, we don’t trim our pastry . . . what a waste, the leftovers go to our hens.

 We have a large, colourful Beer Garden, with two Petanque (Boules) courts.
 We are very child friendly.
 Our chickens and ducks are always a popular attraction for the youngsters.
-We welcome well-behaved dogs.
-There is also a field which can be used by campers by prior arrangement.
+There is also a field that can be used by campers by prior arrangement.

 A great, traditional country pub is more than just a building that serves food and drink.
 For us, it’s a place where everyone feels welcome and gets involved in the charity fundraising we do every year.
 Our pub is for everyone – you may even have to step over a four-legged friend or two on your way to the bar.
 So what makes us different from the rest, we hear you say.
 It really is quite simple: if we can, we will!
 All you have to do is just ask.